hiiamboris/red-wiki/Red-System-v2-Wish-List.md

 12. Allow function pointers to be passed as arguments.
 See [issue #259] (https://github.com/dockimbel/Red/issues/259).

-13. Change for 1-based indexing to 0-based.
+13. Change 1-based indexing to 0-based.
 See [issue #264] (https://github.com/dockimbel/Red/issues/264).

 14. Add casting from function![...] to logic!.
 See [issue #301] (https://github.com/dockimbel/Red/issues/301).